 Environmental risk factors.
 These are things found in your environment, such as secondhand smoke, asbestos, radon, UV radiation from the sun, and carcinogenic chemicals.
 You can take steps to avoid them.

 Genetic risk factors.
 Certain genes inherited from your parents can raise your risk.
-You may be at increased risk for cancer if another family member was diagnosed at a young age, if three or more generations have been diagnosed with similar cancers, or if three or more people have been diagnosed on the same side of the family.
+You may be at increased risk for cancer if another family member was diagnosed at a young age, or if several generations in your family have been diagnosed with the same cancers.

 If you are concerned about your cancer risk, talk with your health care provider about your risk and how to reduce it.
 He or she can also schedule cancer screening tests at appropriate times.